bCelery/bCelery.github.io/index.md

 BetterCelery (commonly named "**bCelery**") is a custom launcher, installer, and manager for the Roblox executor Celery.
 Celery is a Level 7/8 executor with 74% UNC (Universal Naming Convention), with a high degree of customization.

 ## Why should I use BetterCelery?
-1. Menu for all sorts of Fixes and Patches.
+1. Menu for all sorts of fixes and patches.
-2. Easy updating, automatic checking for Celery updates.
+2. Easy installation and access to different important folders
+    - Folders like "*/scripts*", "*/themes*", "*/Celery*".
+3. Just incase you **don't** like Celery or BetterCelery, easy Uninstallation!
+4. Automatic checking/updating for Celery changes.
-3. Lots of pre-installed Scripts and Themes.
+5. Lots of pre-installed Scripts and Themes.
     - Themes included:
         - betterCelery - *(Black, purple and blue colors.)*
         - Not Solara - *(Solara colors.)*